alessandro-amos/json_schema_matcher/README.md

 ## Description

 JSON Schema Matcher provides a clean and intuitive API for validating complex JSON structures in your Dart tests.
-Using strongly-typed validators, you can ensure your JSON data follows the expected schema, with detailed error messages and support for optional fields.
+Using strongly-typed matchers from the `test` package, you can ensure your JSON data follows the expected schema, with detailed error messages and support for optional fields.

 ## Features

-- ✅ **Type Validation**: Support for primitive and nullable types (`String?`, `int?`, etc.)
+- ✅ **Type Validation**: Support for primitive and nullable types using `isA<String>()`, `isA<String?>()`
 - ✅ **JSON Objects**: Validation of objects with required and optional fields
 - ✅ **Arrays**: Support for arrays of objects and primitive types
 - ✅ **Strict Validation**: Optional validation of unexpected fields
 - ✅ **Detailed Messages**: Specific errors with field paths
-- ✅ **Test Integration**: Works natively with Dart's `test` framework
+- ✅ **Test Integration**: Works natively with Dart's `test` framework matchers

 ## Installation